railwayapp/nixpacks/docs/node.md

 # Node Support

-For all three NPM, Yarn and PNPM providers, the following environment variables are set.
+The NPM, Yarn and PNPM providers all have the following environment variables set:
 - `NODE_ENV=production`
 - `NPM_CONFIG_PRODUCTION=false`: Ensure that dev deps are always installed

 ## [NPM](https://www.npmjs.com/)

 **Install**:
-If lockfile is found in source code
+If a lockfile is found in the source code
 ```
 npm ci
 ```
-If lockfile isn't found in source code
+If a lockfile isn't found in the source code
 ```
 npm i
 ```